EasyG0ing1/SceneOneFX/readme.md

 ## Builder Options

-Here are all the builder options that you can use to create your Scenes:
+Here are some of the builder options that you can use to create your Scenes:

 You first start out by calling a new instance of SceneOneFX's Builder class then give it a sceneID and a Parent object with optional scene size dimensions.